CEED/libCEED/examples/navier-stokes/index.rst

 - Implicit time-stepping method

-    This time stepping method which can be selected using the option ``-implicit`` is solved with Backward differentiation formula (BDF) method by default (similarly, any implicit time-stepping scheme available in PETSc can be chosen at runtime).
+    This time stepping method which can be selected using the option ``-implicit`` is solved with Backward Differentiation Formula (BDF) method by default (similarly, any implicit time-stepping scheme available in PETSc can be chosen at runtime).
     The implicit formulation solves nonlinear systems for :math:`\bm q_N`:

     .. math::
        :label: eq-ts-implicit-ns